NaMinhyeok/hackathon-starter/README.md

 ## Judging Criteria

-1. **Is the URL accessible?** — it needs to be deployed
-2. **Creativity** — what kind of agent did you build, how fun is it
-3. **Community vote** — participants vote for their favorites
+1. **Community vote** — participants vote directly.
+Each person gets 5 votes.
+Each vote is worth 1 point.
-4. **Bonus** — extra points for using Moru sandboxes!
+2. **Organizer vote (5 teams)** — organizers vote for a total of 5 teams.
+Each organizer vote is worth 5 points.
+3. **URL accessibility** — teams that complete web deployment get 10 bonus points.

 ## Prerequisites (for this starter repo)

 Please have these ready before the hackathon starts:

 1. **Moru API key** — [Moru](https://github.com/moru-ai/moru) is a sandbox for running Claude Agent SDK on the cloud.
 Each agent runs in its own isolated environment.
 Get your API key at [moru.io/dashboard](https://moru.io/dashboard?tab=keys).
+It's free!

 > To deploy Claude Agent SDK to the web, you need some form of sandboxing — whether it's Moru or another provider.
 See the [hosting docs](https://platform.claude.com/docs/en/agent-sdk/hosting) and [secure deployment docs](https://platform.claude.com/docs/en/agent-sdk/secure-deployment) for all options.

 2. **Anthropic API key** — create one at [platform.claude.com](https://platform.claude.com/) if you don't already have one.
 You can also use your local Claude's `.credentials.json` (ask Claude Code "find my credentials.json" and it'll locate it for you), but an API key is recommended for security.
 Note: API key costs are on you.
-If you get stuck, ask Claude Code, ChatGPT, or any coding agent to walk you through it.

 3. **Vercel account** — sign up at [vercel.com](https://vercel.com) for deployment.
 The free plan is more than enough.

 4. **PostgreSQL database** — create a free account on [Neon](https://neon.tech) or [Supabase](https://supabase.com).
 Both have generous free tiers, no credit card needed.

-If you're not sure how to set up an account, just ask ChatGPT or Claude to walk you through it step by step.
+Vercel, Neon, and Supabase are all mature services with great documentation.
+If you need help setting them up, just ask ChatGPT or Claude and they'll walk you through it step by step!

 ## Deploy (Vercel) — do this first!